Latrobe Regional Gallery. February - June 2026

 Earthsong room scent

-Created in collaboration with Cygnet perfumery, the Earthsong fragrance was designed to be reminiscent of broken bracken, petrichor and earth.
+Created in collaboration with Cygnet perfumery, the Earthsong fragrance was designed to smell of broken bracken, petrichor and earth.
 Using patchouli, eucalyptus and white cypress, Sondrine and I crafted a calming essential oil blend to hold and transport gallery visitors to a deep gully, where tree ferns tower and damp earth supports abundant life.

 ‘The Door to the Forest (for Ellen Lyndon)’